-This week in our Ask a Mobile Home Expert we are going to answer questions about mobile home additions.
+This week in our Ask a Mobile Home Expert we are going to answer 4 of our most common questions about mobile home additions.

 The following questions about mobile home additions cover topics such as adding a garage, living in a home while the addition is being built, and cost of an addition.

-These questions were asked in the comment section of our article about building mobile home additions found here.
+These questions were asked in the comment section of our very informative article about building mobile home additions found here.

 Can I Add a Garage Beside My Manufactured Home?

 I have a 1300 sq ft home on permanent foundation in rural Colorado.
 Last year I had cedar log siding put on the outside (big improvement).